magento/merchdocs/src/payment/klarna-setup.md

    - On the **API Credentials** tab, click <span class="btn">Generate new API credentials</span>.
 Then when prompted, click **Create credentials**.
    - After your credentials are generated, click **Download as .txt**.
 Look in the area where your browser saves downloads and open the file.
 Keep the file open, and save it in a place where you can find it.
-   - Mark the checkbox to confirm that you have saved your credentials, and click **Close**.
+   - Select the checkbox to confirm that you have saved your credentials and click **Close**.

      ![Generate API Credentials]({% link images/images/payments-klarna-dashboard-playground-settings.png %}){: .zoom}
      _Generate API Credentials_